neonevm/neon-evm.docs/docs/evm_compatibility/overview.md

 ## Shared standards and features

-Solidity or Vyper smart contracts, standard development and deployment tools and practices can all be applied on Neon EVM with minimal reconfiguration of the code:
+Solidity or Vyper smart contracts, standard development and deployment tools and practices can all be applied on Neon EVM with minimal reconfiguration of the code.

 - Neon EVM accounts follow [Ethereum's account standards](https://ethereum.org/en/developers/docs/accounts/)

 >  The majority of [Ethereum OpCodes](https://ethereum.org/en/developers/docs/evm/opcodes) are represented verbatim on Neon EVM.
 Learn about stacks: 41, 44, 45, and 48 [OpCodes](opcodes).

+- Neon EVM supports type 0 / legacy transaction requests

+> An Ethereum transaction request is either formed as an EIP-1559 transaction or a legacy transaction.
+For now, the Neon EVM accepts the legacy/type 0 and type 1 transaction formats.

 - Apply Ethereum's standard JSON RPC API based on the Ethereum Client API, the Web3 Module API, and the Net Module API